haskell-distributed/distributed-process/tutorials/3ch.md

 constituent fields can be introspected in order to decide what action (if any) the receiver can/should take in response to the monitored process' death.
 Let's take a look at how monitors can be used to determine both when and _how_ a process has terminated.
-Tucked away in distributed-process-platform, the `linkOnFailure` primitive works in exactly this way, only terminating the caller if the subject terminates abnormally.
+Tucked away in distributed-process-extras, the `linkOnFailure` primitive works in exactly this way, only terminating the caller if the subject terminates abnormally.
 Let's take a look...

 {% highlight haskell %}